Black Codes (United States): Kentucky

 Kentucky had established a system of leasing prison labor in 1825.
-This system drew a steady supply of laborers from the decisions of "negro courts", informal tribunals which included slaveowners.
-Free Blacks were frequently arrested and forced into labor.
+This system drew a steady supply of laborers from the decisions of "negro courts", informal tribunals that included slaveowners.
+Free blacks frequently were arrested and forced into labor.

 Kentucky did not secede from the Union and therefore gained wide leeway from the federal government during Reconstruction.
 With Delaware, Kentucky did not ratify the Thirteenth Amendment and maintained legal slavery until it was nationally prohibited when the Amendment went into effect in December 1865.
 After the Thirteenth Amendment took effect, the state was obligated to rewrite its laws.

 The result was a set of Black Codes passed in early 1866.
 These granted a set of rights: to own property, make contracts, and some other innovations.
-They also included new vagrancy and apprentice laws, which did not mention Blacks explicitly but were clearly directed toward them.
+They also included new vagrancy and apprentice laws, which did not mention blacks explicitly but were clearly directed toward them.
 The vagrancy law covered loitering, "rambling without a job" and "keeping a disorderly house".
 City jails filled up; wages dropped below pre-war rates.

 The Freedmen's Bureau in Kentucky was especially weak and could not mount a significant response.
-The Bureau attempted to cancel a racially discriminatory apprenticeship law (which stipulated that only White children learn to read) but found itself thwarted by local authorities.
+The Bureau attempted to cancel a racially discriminatory apprenticeship law (which specified that only white children learn to read) but found itself thwarted by local authorities.

-Some legislation also created informal, de facto discrimination against Blacks.
-A new law against hunting on Sundays, for example, prevented Black workers from hunting on their only day off.
+Some legislation also created informal, de facto discrimination against blacks.
+A new law against hunting on Sundays, for example, prevented black workers from hunting on their only day off.

-Kentucky law prevented Blacks from testifying against Whites, a restriction which the federal government sought to remedy by providing access to federal courts through the Civil Rights Act of 1866.
+Kentucky law prevented blacks from testifying against whites, a restriction that the federal government sought to remedy by providing access to federal courts through the Civil Rights Act of 1866.
 Kentucky challenged the constitutionality of these courts and prevailed in Blyew v.
 United States (1872).
-All contracts required the presence of a White witness.
+All contracts required the presence of a white witness.
 Passage of the Fourteenth Amendment did not have a great effect on Kentucky's Black Codes.